Feast vs MLflow

 Feast

-• Reducing training-serving skew
+• Reducing training-serving data skew

-• Integrating diverse data sources
+• Integrating features from multiple data sources

 MLflow